The debate over whether deadlifts engage back muscles is common in fitness circles.1

 Deadlifting allows lifters who are on a time crunch to exercise most of their back while also hitting the posterior chain, abdominals and quads.

-For Bodybuilders—As stated earlier, the deadlift can pack on muscle on the back, and those looking to have bodybuilder physiques and/or compete in bodybuilding may choose deadlifts as their back only exercise.
+For Bodybuilders—As mentioned earlier, deadlifts can effectively build muscle in the back, and those striving for bodybuilder physiques or preparing for bodybuilding competitions may choose deadlifts as their exclusive back-building exercise.
 The deadlifts in these cases may hit the muscles of the back without compromising ratios and proportions to conform to what judges may be looking for in contests.

 The Powerlifter About to Enter Into a Competition —Before going into a powerlifting competition, powerlifters need to deload on volume to allow their body to recover from intense back training sessions.
 In these scenarios, powerlifters would train a few sets of deadlifts at a moderate rate of intensity, and pay attention to the lifts they will be competing in.